 Cooking wasn’t always in the cards for Joe – the former psychology and philosophy major started dishing up delicacies as a way to put himself through school at the University of Iowa.
 But food was his passion, and after graduation, the kitchen called him back.

 Joe returned to Des Moines with a strong sense of food fundamentals and a new respect for ingredients and their sources.
-Joe has been working at Alba for 2 1/2 years, running the kitchen and striving for the utmost care and consistency in each and every meal.
+Joe has been working at Alba for 4 years, running the kitchen and striving for the utmost care and consistency in each and every meal.
+Joe was recently nominated for the James Beard in '16 for Best Chef Midwest.